-A candidate for the physician assistant program must have abilities and skills which are outlined in the sections that follow.
+A candidate for the PA program must have abilities and skills which are outlined in the sections that follow.
 Technological compensation can be made for some disabilities in certain areas, but such a candidate should be able to perform in a reasonably independent manner.

 A. GENERAL CHARACTERISTICS

-A Physician Assistant student is expected to use high levels of intelligence, judgment, honesty, and reason at all times in a variety of settings both academic and professional.
+A PA student is expected to use high levels of intelligence, judgment, honesty, and reason at all times in a variety of settings both academic and professional.
 Academic integrity, confidentiality, and the ability to maintain composure in all situations is also an invaluable part of the characteristics expected.